-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority LU-2,2 Develop and Implement a Land Conservation Plan Medium Policy / \$ Long PC, TC Some Progres Medium Town has approached land/farm trusts to identify priority conservation land next to Town.
-There is no clear plan for protection as part of future development of these lands.
-RECOMMENDATIONS: A volunteer or consultant could complete a background study to identify important resources for conservation.
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority LU-2,2 Develop and Implement a Land Conservation Plan Medium Policy / \$ Long PC, TC Some Progres Medium Town has approached land/farm trusts to ide development of these lands. entify priority conse ervation land ne xt to Town.
+There is no clear plan for រុ protection as par t of future RECOMMENDATIONS: A volunteer or consulta ant could complete e a background s tudy to identify ir nportant resources for conservation.
 (See also NER 4.)
 LU-2.3 Implement a Transfer of Development Rights Program Low Policy / \$ Long PC, TC No Progress Low This strategy does not seem to fit a Town our size as there are few if any development "rights" to transfer.
-RECOMMENDATIONS: This may be more appropriate action at the County level and could be influenced by the Town.
-LU-2.4 Revise PUD Open Space Requirements High Policy Short PC, TC, PRC No Progress High The PUD Open Space requirements need to be increased and work closely with county ordinances also.
-RECOMMENDATIONS: This is an easy item to accomplish and should be done immediately before future annexations are planned.
-This strategy is key to accomplishing all others in this section.
-There are excellent local experts who can collaborate on this.
-LU-2.5 Develop Context Sensitive Open Space Requirements High Policy Short PC, TC, PRC No Progress Medium Develop regulations that differentiate between open space requirements for the Town center and suburban areas.
+RECOMMENDATIONS: This may be more appropriately appropriat ropriate action at t he County level and could be influ enced by the Town.
+LU-2.4 Revise PUD Open Space Requirements High Policy Short PC, TC, PRC No Progress High The PUD Open Space requirements need to b e increased and w ork closely with county ordinance s also.
+RECOMMENDATIONS: This is an easy item to to accomplishing all others in this section.
+There • are planned.
+This s strategy is key LU-2.5 Develop Context Sensitive Open Space Requirements High Policy Short PC, TC, PRC No Progress Medium Develop regulations that differentiate between en open space requ uirements for the e Town center and d suburban areas.